schmittnieto/schmittnieto.github.io/_posts/2024-09-15-azure-stack-hci-evolution-use-cases-comparison.md

 Azure Stack HCI originated from Microsoft's Hyper-V technology, a longstanding virtualization solution integrated with Windows Server.
 As organizations sought hybrid cloud solutions, Microsoft integrated Hyper-V with Azure, enabling businesses to extend their on-premises environments seamlessly into the cloud.

 Azure Stack HCI is a natural evolution of Hyper-V, designed to offer hybrid cloud functionality by allowing users to manage their on-premises infrastructure directly from Azure.
-Today, Azure Stack HCI enables comprehensive system management, including hardware monitoring and lifecycle management—all through Azure—providing a unified experience for both cloud and on-premises environments.
+Today, Azure Stack HCI enables comprehensive system management, including hardware monitoring and lifecycle management, all through Azure, providing a unified experience for both cloud and on-premises environments.

 ## Evolution of Azure Stack HCI